cocos/cocos-docs/en/editor/assets/index.md

 ### Importing Assets Package

-Select and right click on the folder to import resources from, or right click on the **blank space** in the **Assets** panel, then select **Importing Assets Package** and select the zip package exported from **Exporting Assets Package** in the file browse dialog box.
-The resources in the zip package will be automatically parsed into the **Importing Assets Package** panel that pops up.
+Select and right click on the folder to import assets from, or right click on the **blank space** in the **Assets** panel, then select **Importing Assets Package** and select the zip package exported from **Exporting Assets Package** in the file browse dialog box.
+The assets in the zip package will be automatically parsed into the **Importing Assets Package** panel that pops up.

 The import process will also ask to reconfirm the imported resources.
 Uncheck resources to remove the unnecessary ones.